dushoff/master/README.md

 * debugging and restarting submodules.
 Git seems to keep submodule info in:
 	* the index
 		* .gitmodules (the key indexed file, should be nested)
+	* In .git -- but if the working directory _is_ a module, this needs to be found from upstream
 		* .git/config
 		* A directory called .git/modules